fa1ak/Picovoice.ai/README.md

 # Picovoice.ai
 Solutions for the Picovoice.ai coding screening test.
-Implemented in Python with well-documented assumptions and efficient approaches.
+Implemented in Python.

 ## Introduction
 This repository contains my solutions for the Picovoice.ai coding screening test.
 Each solution is thoughtfully implemented, thoroughly tested, and optimized for performance.